-Valuation of future outcomes.
+Valuation of future outcomes

-Time preferences (i.e., the strength of preferences to receive outcomes sooner and thereby forego larger outcomes that occur later) have been interpreted as revealing how much the future is valued, and have been viewed as a primary determinant of savings and spending decisions (see Frederick, Loewenstein, and O'Donoghue 2002; Urminsky and Zauberman 2015 for reviews).
+Time discounting (i.e., the strength of preferences to receive outcomes sooner, foregoing larger outcomes that occur later) have been interpreted as revealing how much the future is valued, and have been viewed as a primary determinant of savings and spending decisions (see Frederick, Loewenstein, and O'Donoghue 2002; Urminsky and Zauberman 2015 for reviews).
 While the degree of discounting, the functional form of discount rates, and correlates of discounting have been widely studied, less work examines the motivational reasons why people discount future outcomes so steeply, and why some people are less patient than others.
-While prior work has primarily focused on economic considerations (e.g, liquidity constraints; Meyer, 1976) and perceptual accounts (e.g., subjective time, Zauberman et al. 2009; comparison of delay relative to outcome, Scholten and Read 2010), intertemporal choices do involve conflict between competing motivations (Urminsky and Kivetz 2011).
+While prior work has primarily focused on economic considerations (e.g., liquidity constraints; Meyer, 1976) and perceptual accounts (e.g., subjective time, Zauberman et al. 2009; comparison of delay relative to outcome, Scholten and Read 2010), time discounting has been shown to involve conflict between competing motivations (Urminsky and Kivetz 2011).

 One starting point for understanding the underlying motivations is the idea that a person can be construed as a temporal sequence of overlapping, but partly distinct selves (Parfit 1984), rather than a single irreducible entity over time.
-The motivation to sacrifice consumption on behalf of future selves could then depend on how "connected" the current self feels toward those future selves-how much overlap the person perceives with respect to beliefs, values, goals, and other defining features of personal identity.
+The motivation to sacrifice consumption on behalf of future selves could then depend on how "connected" the current self feels toward those future selves-that is, how much overlap the person perceives with respect to beliefs, values, goals, and other defining features of personal identity.
 The more one anticipates change in these aspects, the less motivated the person may be to save for the future self who will benefit.
-Recent work finds that a high sense of connectedness increases patience in intertemporal choice tasks (Bartels, Kvaran, and Nichols 2013; Bartels and Rips 2010; Bartels and Urminsky 2011).
-Building on this work, in the current paper we investigate time preferences both directly (using a measure of tradeoff between present and future outcomes) and via an underlying motivation which affects time preferences (measuring and manipulating how connected people feel toward their future selves).
+Recent work finds that a higher sense of connectedness yields more patience in intertemporal choice tasks (Bartels, Kvaran, and Nichols 2013; Bartels and Rips 2010; Bartels and Urminsky 2011).
+Building on this work, in the current article we investigate time preferences both directly (using a measure of tradeoff between present and future outcomes) and via an underlying motivation which affects time preferences (measuring and manipulating how connected people feel toward their future selves).

 Most research on time discounting has measured preferences using explicit tradeoffs between smaller rewards available sooner and larger rewards available later (e.g., would you rather have \$500 in a week or \$1000 in a year?).
-Spending decisions, by contrast, are rarely explicitly framed as an intertemporal tradeoff (Rick and Loewenstein 2008).
-For example, a person might spend \$4 on a latte at Starbucks without thinking about opportunity costs at all (Frederick et al. 2009), and people may make such decisions without considering the future opportunity costs of the expenditure.
-The existing work on connectedness has used explicit intertemporal tradeoffs and has not studied choices with only implicit future consequences, such as spending decisions.
-Furthermore, this distinction may help explain why studies using laboratory-derived estimates of discounting to predict "far-sighted" decision making in the field have yielded mixed results (e.g., Chabris et al. 2008; see Urminsky and Zauberman 2015 for a review).
+The existing work on connectedness has likewise used explicit intertemporal tradeoffs.
+Spending decisions, by contrast, rarely represent an explicit intertemporal tradeoff (Rick and Loewenstein 2008).
+For example, a person might choose to spend \$4 on a latte at Starbucks without thinking about the future opportunity costs of the expenditure.
+Furthermore, this distinction may help explain why studies using estimates of discounting from explicit tradeoff tasks to predict "far-sighted" decision making with implicit long-term consequences in the field have yielded mixed results (e.g., Chabris et al. 2008; see Urminsky and Zauberman 2015 for a review).

-Awareness of future outcomes.
+Awareness of future outcomes